Psoriasis is a skin condition that causes red, dry flaky patches, most commonly on the knees, elbows, trunk and scalp.

 Types of psoriasis

-Long term use or abuse of strong corticosteroids can thin the skin.
+Long-term use or abuse of strong corticosteroids can thin the skin.
 Over time, effective corticosteroids might quit working.

 Light treatment is a first-line treatment for moderate to extreme psoriasis, either alone or in the mix with prescriptions.
 It includes presenting the skin to controlled measures of regular or artificial light.
 Repeated medicines are important.
 Talk with your primary care physician regarding whether home phototherapy is a possibility for you.

-1. Natural light.
 Brief, regular exposure to daylight (heliotherapy) may further improve psoriasis.
 Prior to starting a daylight routine, get some information about the most secure way of utilizing regular light for psoriasis treatment.

-Psoriasis fundamentally builds patients’ dangers for developing specific complications.
+Psoriasis fundamentally builds up patients’ dangers of developing specific complications.
 Disease spread in psoriasis is unpredictable, and a few patients have a gentle illness that is stable for a long period, while in others, gentle infection rapidly advances to direct-to-extreme psoriasis.
 Furthermore adding to the complications of this skin condition, subclinical systemic inflammation is available in patients with either mild or moderate-to-extreme psoriasis.
-Furthermore, functional guidance is provided by the doctors in regards to treatment and observing of the psoriasis spread dependent on psoriasis seriousness and the danger of complications.
+Furthermore, functional guidance is provided by the doctors in regards to treatment and observing of the psoriasis spread dependent on the psoriasis seriousness and the danger of complications.